 WEEKDAY(serial_number,[return_type]) function returns the day of the week corresponding to a date, as a number from 1 (Sunday) to 7 (Saturday).

-You can find the complete list of available return types in the following tutorial: Calculating days of week in Excel (WEEKDAY function).
+You can find the complete list of available return types in the following tutorial: Day of the week function in Excel.

 And here are a few WEEKEND formula examples:

 =WEEKDAY(A2) - returns the day of the week corresponding to a date in cell A2; the 1st day of the week is Sunday (default).

 =WEEKDAY(A2, 2) - returns the day of the week corresponding to a date in cell A2; the week begins on Monday.